-Erasmus scholarships
+Erasmus+ scholarships

-Since 2014, within the framework of the new Erasmus + program, the monthly allowances have been set based on the destination country:
+Since 2014, within the framework of the Erasmus + program, the monthly allowances have been set based on the destination country:

-- Group 1 countries: Denmark, Finland, Ireland, Iceland, Lichtenstein, Luxembourg, Norway, United Kingdom, Sweden | 280 euros for study allowance, 430 euros for internship allowance.
+• Group 1 countries: Denmark, Finland, Ireland, Iceland, Lichtenstein, Luxembourg, Norway, United Kingdom, Sweden | 280 euros for study allowance, 430 euros for internship allowance.

-- Group 2 countries: Austria, Belgium, Cyprus, Germany, Greece, Italy, Netherlands, Malta, Portugal and Spain | 230 euros pour for study allowance, 380 euros for internship allowance.
+• Group 2 countries: Austria, Belgium, Cyprus, Germany, Greece, Italy, Netherlands, Malta, Portugal and Spain | 230 euros pour for study allowance, 380 euros for internship allowance.

-- Group 3 countries: Bulgaria, Croatia, Czech Republic, Estonia, former Yugoslav Republic of Macedonia, Hungary, Latvia, Lithuania, Poland, Romania, Slovenia, Slovakia and Turkey | 180 euros for study allowance, 330 euros for internship allowance.
+• Group 3 countries: Bulgaria, Croatia, Czech Republic, Estonia, former Yugoslav Republic of Macedonia, Hungary, Latvia, Lithuania, Poland, Romania, Slovenia, Slovakia and Turkey | 180 euros for study allowance, 330 euros for internship allowance.

 Île-de-France Region scholarships

 Awarded on social criteria and on application from the School, they cover all destinations.
-Students with a “family quotient” of €19,198 in 2016or less (amount subject to change) may make an application.
+Only students with a “family quotient” of up to €19,190 in 2020 are eligible to this scholarship programme.

-CDEFI mobility allowances (ARFITEC program)
+CDEFI mobility allowances (ARFITEC and BRAFITEC programmes)

-Through projects supported by CDEFI, students undertaking a period of study with one of our partners in Argentina can be awarded a one-off sum for the journey and, on certain conditions, a quarterly mobility allowance paid by the host university.
+Through projects supported by CDEFI, students undertaking a period of study with one of our partners in Argentina or Brazil can be awarded a one-off sum for the journey and, on certain conditions, a quarterly mobility allowance paid by the host university.

 Fondation des Ponts scholarships and loans